Mission & History

 The Research Park Corporation is dedicated to supporting community development initiatives.
 A dedicated fund supported by a small portion of tenant rent payments has provided grants for community projects including the purchase of lab and computer equipment for the nearby Vivien T. Thomas Medical Arts Academy, a Baltimore City health sciences magnet high school.
 An earlier donation supported job training of Poppleton residents through the Poppleton Village Center.
 Additionally, BioPark tenants have conducted coat and mitten drives, hosted Halloween trick or treating, and several investments in technology related tools for the classrooms for students at the neighboring James McHenry Elementary School.

 To foster the BioPark’s economic and community development mission, the BioPark is also supporting education and workforce development initiatives that will train city residents for potential jobs in the BioPark.
 One of these initiatives is the 4+2+2 program that aims to create a pathway in manageable steps for students coming out of schools like the nearby city public high school, the Vivien T. Thomas Medical Arts Academy, who may not have seen college in their future.
 After obtaining their four-year high school degree, students can pursue a two-year Associates degree a few blocks away at the Life Sciences Institute of the Baltimore City Community College that opened in the BioPark in 2009.
 From there, they could go on for two more years at the University to obtain a Bachelor’s degree in medical technology.
-The BioPark is also collaborating with the University to provide internships for Baltimore City students.

 BioPark tenants already include the largest new Japanese investment in Maryland in 20 years, SNBL Clinical Pharmacology Center, and the two largest faculty recruitments in the 200-year history of the University of Maryland School of Medicine— the Center of Vascular and Inflammatory Diseases from the American Red Cross Holland Labs and the Institute for Genome Sciences from The Institute of Genomic Research (TIGR).

 The BioPark serves as a launching point for companies that have graduated from area incubators and/or spun-out of local universities.
-These include University spin-outs Gliknik and Fyodor Biotechnologies that are based on technologies from Johns Hopkins.
+These include University spin-outs Gliknik and Fyodor Biotechnologies that are based on technologies from UMB and Johns Hopkins.
 For the first building, BioPark management was able to leverage Maryland Sunny Day funds that helped new tenant companies pay for the very expensive build-out of their lab space.
 In BioPark Two, the BioInnovation Center offers pre-built wet lab and office space for emerging companies.
 A $1 million no-interest loan from the Maryland Technology Development Corporation was secured to help finance this initiative.
-As the BioPark grows, more amenities and programs such as a stable of business advisory providers will be added to further the objective of fostering a growing science community.
+As the BioPark grows, more amenities and programs such as a stable of business advisory providers have been added to further the objective of fostering a growing science community.

-At full build-out, the BioPark will consist of 12 research buildings totaling 1.8 million square feet, parking garages, landscaped parks, and $1 billion of capital investment concentrated in 12-acres.
+At full build-out, the BioPark will consist of 12 buildings totaling 1.8 million square feet, parking garages, landscaped parks, and $1 billion of capital investment concentrated in 12-acres.
 Approximately 3,000 people will work in the BioPark.

 |2005||Townsend Capital and the University of Maryland, Baltimore won the Baltimore Business Journal’s “Heavy Hitters in Commercial Real Estate.”